mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 ```

 :::warning
-Note that the `slots` prop expect a React component, not the JSX element returned when rendering this component.
+Note that the `slots` prop expects a React component, not the JSX element returned when rendering this component.
 :::

 If you were passing another icon to your Tree Item component,